HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </li>
 ```

-is equivalent to the following JSON data:
+It is equivalent to the following JSON data:

 ```json
      {